bionomics/bionomics/home/index.md

 ---
 layout: page
-title: The Biology and Economics of Mutualisms Workshop
+title:
 excerpt: "The Biology and Economics of Mutualisms Workshop at the Max Planck Institute for Evolutionary Biology"
 image:
   feature: IMG_0895.jpg
   credit: Chaitanya Gokhale
 ---

+Workshop on
+## The Biology and Economics of Mutualisms

 ### 1st - 3rd November 2017